-America is not only the land of opportunity, it is also a land of litigation.
-In our society today, the possibility that someone may take your assets away from you or your children is ever increasing—a divorce, lawsuit, or judgment can claim all or a portion.
+America is not only the land of opportunity, it is also the land of litigation.
+In our society today, the possibility that someone may take your assets away from you or your children is ever-increasing—a divorce, lawsuit, or judgment can claim all or a portion.
 Asset protection planning will ensure your assets are protected in the hands of your beneficiaries from their future creditors, divorce, judgments, and even themselves.
-But, this protection has to be set up in advance to work.
+However, this protection has to be set up in advance in order to work.

 If you’re contemplating leaving your children’s inheritance to them outright, ask yourself if it’s possible that they might: